I know we’re at the beginning of February but it’s not too late to still think about your content goals for this year.

 This question leads on from who you’re creating content for.

-It could for example be new government legislation that’s going to have an impact on your industry.
-What help, advice and guidance can you provide for people?
+For example, It could be new government legislation that’s going to impact on your industry.
+What help, advice and guidance can you provide?

 Are there any major events such as an industry conference taking place this year that you need to be commenting on.
 Will you be attending?